EQuimper/equimper.com/pages/about.md

 #### Intro

 I’m from Quebec, a city in the beautiful country call Canada.
-My current position its **Full-Stack Web & Mobile Developer** at [AppAndFlow](https://appandflow.com/).
+My current position it's **Full-Stack Web & Mobile Developer** at [AppAndFlow](https://appandflow.com/).
 I work mainly with this techs

 - React
 - React-Native
 - NodeJS
 - GraphQL
+- Golang
 - Elixir
 - MongoDB
 - PostgreSQL
 - Vue

-I’ve been doing this for the last 3 years, before that, I was in the Canadian Forces.
+I’ve been doing this for more than 3 years now.
+Before that, I was in the Canadian Forces.
 I also work at [Thinkful](https://www.thinkful.com/) and [Bloc](https://bloc.io) where I am a mentor who helps student getting into the web development industry.

 Besides that, I own a [Youtube Channel](https://www.youtube.com/channel/UC7R7bcH9-KEBDiGNP1mZnmw) where I teach web development.
 I try my best to give a good insight into how I think about working with certain problems.
 I help then getting into Javascript as well with server-side stuff.